Please enter a search term to begin your search.

 Suzanne Van Dam

-Suzanne teaches a wide variety of literature, writing, and environmental studies classes, including children’s literature, cultures in conflict, and advanced writing.
+Suzanne teaches a wide variety of literature, creative writing, and English as a Second Language.
 She has a B.A. and M.A. in English and American literature from the University of Illinois, as well as an M.F.A in Creative Writing (Fiction) from the University of Southern Maine's Stonecoast MFA Writing Program.
 A former Peace Corps Volunteer, Suzanne caught the travel bug early and continues to be passionate about social justice, the environment, and, all aspects of story-telling.